aless80/DeepSeeKPIs/README.md

 Elapsed time:       .021952s
 ```
 This query shows that a Doctor has 30 patients facts.
 The latest BirthDateTimeStamp is shown in the second column

+### Limitations
+This routine is **not officially supported by InterSystems Co.** I suggest using this routine only in test environments.